sunflower-seed/initramfs-cryptsetup-keyscript-usb/README.md

 # initramfs-cryptsetup-keyscript-usb
-Keyscript for decrypting a full-encrypted luks disk using a usb/mmc storage.
+A custom script to unlock an encrypted [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) volume using a usb key or mmc storage device.

-If the decryption process fails you be asked for a password at boot, like usual.
+If the key is missing or the decryption process fails, the script will prompt for the key or to type the password manually.

 ## Prerequisites
 A Linux distribution with an initramfs system.